 The more legitimate confusion comes from a misunderstanding of the difference, in today’s vernacular, between “expat” and “expatriation.”
 An expat is someone residing in another country.
 Expatriation is when someone formally renounces allegiance to his (or her) home country and actually gives up his or her citizenship.
 It’s an extreme choice and a dramatic step—something very different from simply moving to another country.

 For the record and to clarify, you don’t have to give up your citizenship to live in another country, and moving to another country, as a retiree, etc., has nothing to do with expatriation.
 Expatriation isn’t about where you live.
 It’s about where you’re a citizen and whose passport you carry.

 Note also that you can’t give up one citizenship unless you have another.
 No country is going to let you voluntarily become stateless.
 In other words, you can’t give up your U.S. citizenship by accident.
-You’d have first to qualify for and obtain another citizenship…and then you’d have to formally renounce your U.S. citizenship.
+You’d have to qualify for and obtain another citizenship first… and then you’d have to formally renounce your U.S. citizenship.

 One more time: None of that has anything to do with simply deciding you’d like to live in another country.
 You could live in another country as a passport-carrying U.S. citizen for the rest of your life if you wanted to.

 Think of it this way: Residence is geographic, while citizenship (generally speaking) is hereditary.
 You inherit your citizenship from your parents.
 Most countries these days don’t give automatic citizenship to anyone born on their soil (jus soli).
 Typically today, if you’re born in a country other than that of your parents, you must meet certain residency requirements before you can claim citizenship.